luizlopescom/wp-subtitle/README.md

 Add subtitles (subheadings) to your pages, posts or custom post types.

+This is a branch of the official WP Subtitle plugin.
+I made some UI enhancements like:
+ - Changed input text field to textarea.
+ - Display a character count.

 The WP Subtitle plugin allows your pages and posts to contain a subtitle.
 Also called a sub-heading, this this short line of text is meant to appear beneath a post's (or page's) title, but can be inserted in your template wherever you choose.

 The subtitle can be inserted into your theme template files (or plugin) using the following API: